pjflanagan/bell/README.md

 ## TODO:

+- Need to finalize some of the code layout (handling variables)

 1. VSCode Plugin for Syntax highlighting (I won't want to do this if I can't make it look good)
 2. Command Line Tool (make it work in the first place, after that I can try and make it look good)
 3. VSCode Plugin expansion for GUI (this will take the form of an output terminal with a run and cancel button)